mehmetbercan/NSGA-II_Python_for_SWAT_model/README.rst

 Now, you can start code by running NSGA-II_Bekele_Cloud.py.
-For more information, please contact with **Mehmet Ercan** at mehmetbercan@gmail.com or ercanm@engr.sc.edu
+If you encounter any problems or have suggestions for the future development, please contact **Mehmet Ercan** at mehmetbercan@gmail.com or ercanm@engr.sc.edu.